afsc-gap-products/gapctd/doc/estimating_ctm.md

 ## Comparison with no CTM and CTM using typical parameters

-Profiles that have the smallest area between T-S curves are eventually passed to later stages of processing and used to produce data products.
+Profiles with the smallest area between T-S curves are passed to later stages of processing and eventually used to produce data products.
 It is therefore instructive to compare areas between T-S for downcast and upcast profiles without the correction (No CTM), CTM-corrected profiles using typical values (Default CTM), and CTM-corrected profiles using the optimal parameters (Optimized CTM).

 ``` r
 ts_area_df <- data.frame(ctm = c("No CTM", "Default CTM", "Optimized CTM"),